Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 - **Accept**: Not defined

-## setWorkspaceDefaultSecurity
+## removeUserFromOrganizationWorkspace

-> WorkspaceSecurity setWorkspaceDefaultSecurity(organizationId, workspaceId, workspaceRole)
+> removeUserFromOrganizationWorkspace(organizationId, workspaceId, userId)

-Set the Workspace default security
+Remove the specified user from the given Organization Workspace

 ### Example